n-bharath-chowdhary/Data-Science/AI/README.md

-# Detecting Faces with Python for an image from internet
+# Detecting Faces with Python for an image from internet using OpenCV

 ## Installation